You’re looking for the perfect opt-in freebie. Maybe even asking how to get free subscribers.

 Have you brought attention to the problem, raised interest and instilled desire for your outcome?
 Your email sequence has to do all of this before your reader is going to possibly even say ‘yes’ to your ‘ask’.

 Experiment with different categories of subject lines and appeal to the different sides of your subscribers.

 Will you deliver your course via text, video or audio?
 I have used text and they work fine.

-But if video content resonates better with you audience, go for that.
-Host your files on Vimeo, Wistia or Youtube and have a screen shot image of the video in the email which links directly to it.
+But if video content resonates better with your audience, go for that.
+Host your files on Vimeo, Wistia or Youtube and have a screenshot image of the video in the email which links directly to it.
 This gives the subscriber a compelling visual to click through.

 I’ve done that.
 My first email course was a monster of notes and reports.